PerplexDigital/Perplex.ContentBlocks/README.md

 -   Name
     -   Name of this layout.
 -   Description
     -   Description of this layout.
-This property is _not displayed_ in the UI (yet).
+This is displayed in the layout picker (Add Content > Pick Layout).
 -   PreviewImage
     -   Preview image to use in the layout picker UI.
 Should be a full path from the root of your site to the image, e.g. `"/img/exampleBlock/red.png"`
 -   ViewPath